kuco23/integer-pairing/README.md

 szudzik.pair(11, 13) # 180
 szudzik.unpair(180) # (11, 13)
 ```
-You pair tuples of any size, but have to imply the size when unpairing
+You can pair tuples of any size, but have to give the size when unpairing
 ```python
 cantor.pair(11, 13, 17, 19, 23) # 1115111727200556569
 cantor.unpair(1251, dim=5) # (11, 13, 17, 19, 23)
 ```
-You can also include negative numbers, but need to imply that when decoding
+It is also possible to include negative numbers, but you need to imply that when decoding
 ```python
 cantor.pair(11, 13, -1) # 726618
 cantor.unpair(726618, dim=3, neg=True) # (11, 13, -1)